aunnnn/salsa/README.md

 }
 ```

-Great thing with the white-box UI automation is that you can get the keyWindow, get its active view controller, get its button/view/label, then set an accessibility identifier, then tap on that id directly!
+Great thing with the white-box UI automation is that you can get the keyWindow, its active view controller, its button/view/label instances, then set accessibility identifiers on them and tap on those identifiers directly.
 No need to go through your app's code and add accessbility identifier all over the places.
 Set and use it just-in-time.

 ## Installation
 1. Clone the repo.